 This spell closes all wounds, but it doesn’t restore missing body parts, neutralizes any poison, and cures nonmagical diseases afflicting the creature when it died.
 It doesn’t, however, remove magical diseases, curses, and the like; if such effects aren’t removed prior to casting the spell, they afflict the target on its return to life.
 If the creature is lacking body parts or organs integral for its survival—its head, for instance—the spell automatically fails.

-You can expend 1 additional mana or psi and the diamond must be worth 1,000 sp so the creature must have been dead for no longer than 100 years.
+You can expend 1 additional mana and the diamond must be worth 1,000 sp so the creature must have been dead for no longer than 100 years.
 It is restored to life with all its health and any missing body parts are restored.